IBM-Cloud/terraform-provider-ibm/website/docs/r/network_public_ip.html.markdown

 The following arguments are supported:

 * `routes_to` - (Required, string) The destination IP address that the public IP routes traffic through.
 The destination IP address can be a public IP address of IBM resources in the same account, such as a public IP address of a VM or public virtual IP addresses of NetScaler VPXs.
+* `notes` - (Optional, string) Descriptive text to associate with the public IP instance.
 * `tags` - (Optional, array of strings) Tags associated with the public IP instance.

   **NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

 ## Attribute Reference